VighneshNatarajanGanesh/News-writer/readme.md

 ### conclution:

-As denoted by the third case the penta-gram model still suffers from the repetition problem but less so compared to the trigram model.
+As denoted by the third case the pentagram model still suffers from the repetition problem but less so compared to the trigram model.
 The pentagram model, even though makes sence relative to the trigram model, falls apart in the contex department because its memory capasity of 4 words is still way too low for natural language.
 When humans speak, what we are going to utter now depends on sentences that were uttered long before the present and this is why simple ngram models cannot cope up with the complexity of human language.
 To combat this problem we will have to use more complex models like **RNNs and LSTMs with attention** that can remember the past and certain highlights of it (like certain words of the past help us determine the future more so than other words like *and* , *or*, etc that have very low semantic value) and a representation of the distant and recent past can be used to determine the future.